 VoIP Issue Fix 2: Choppy Voice

 For this, you need to check which of your running applications and computers are eating up bandwidth.
-Close these applications and computers; and then see if you still experience choppy voice.
+Close these applications and computers, and then see if you still experience a choppy voice.
 Bandwidth is definitely your culprit if voice quality becomes better when you dedicate bandwidth to VoIP.
 You can address certain bandwidth issues yourself (see below) or get your service provider to upgrade your account to get bigger bandwidth or to get a dedicated VoIP account.

 VoIP Issue Fix 3: Jitter and Jitter Buffer

-Jitter and jitter buffer will always be present in VoIP; and that’s not necessarily a bad thing.
+Jitter and jitter buffer will always be present in VoIP, and that’s not necessarily a bad thing.
 Jitter refers to the gap between the arrival of voice packets.
-The buffer captures these packets first before sending to the receiver so that the gap is more evenly spaced.
+The buffer captures these packets first before sending it to the receiver so that the gap is more evenly spaced.
 This way, conversations flow evenly and are understandable.

 Jitter and jitter buffer problems occur when the buffer is incorrectly set up.
-This results in low quality conversations and dropped calls.
+This results in low-quality conversations and dropped calls.

 If you are confident enough, you can reconfigure your jitter buffer yourself.
-This should be at 30 to 50 millisecond in depth.
+This should be at 30 to 50 milliseconds in depth.
 If the buffer is too small, you are likely to experience dropped packets.
 If it is too big, you are likely to experience gaps within your conversations.

 VoIP Issue Fix 4: Bandwidth

 Lastly and arguably the most problematic of VoIP issues: bandwidth.
-When you don’t allot enough bandwidth, whether dedicated or not, you will experience a bevy of problems, such as latency issues, choppy voice and a whole lot more.
+When you don’t allow enough bandwidth, whether dedicated or not, you will experience a bevy of problems, such as latency issues, choppy voice and a whole lot more.

 A way to address this even before you experience problems is to reconfigure the QoS settings of your router.